Laguna1989/obsidian_notes/Learnings/Talks/Kate Gregory - Emotional Code.md

 - Clean engineering to make next time easier
     - Well thought out encapsulation
-    - appropriate level of abstraction
+    - Appropriate level of abstraction
 - Take the time to clean up
 - Information sharing - my job is safe if everyone can do this and the company stays in business